Bachelor of Music Interdisciplinary Music Studies (Classical)

 What to expect

-The program features a solid, multi-disciplinary core of required courses and offers students the freedom to design part of their program of study around individual interests.
-Personalize an exciting learning program with a classical music at its centre.
-This four-year degree provides students with intriguing opportunities to combine their interests, whether across multiple fields within music or between music and other disciplines.
-Students emerge as better thinkers, more accomplished performers, and more broadly informed music specialists.
+This four-year degree program features a solid, multi-disciplinary core of required music courses while also offering students the freedom to design part of their studies around individual interests, whether these span multiple fields within music or include other disciplines.
+IMS students emerge as independent thinkers, strong musicians, and informed professionals ready to take on the world.

 Why it stands out

-Breadth and flexibility set this program apart.
-It gives students exceptional freedom to enrich their understanding of classical music through studies in a wide choice of subject areas.
-In the third and fourth years of the program, students have the option of exploring electives of their choice.
-Courses can be selected in one or more areas within music, or complement their musical studies with an area of study in the Faculty of Arts & Science.
+Breadth, flexibility, and autonomy set this program apart.
+IMS gives students exceptional freedom to enrich their understanding of music through studies in a wide choice of subjects.
+In the third and fourth years of the program, students have the option to explore electives of their choice.
+These courses can be selected in one or more areas within music or include areas of study in the Faculty of Arts & Science.
 Within the minimum 20 full credits required for graduation, up to eight credits may be Arts & Science courses.

 Who it’s for